 To enjoy all that Croatia offers, you’ll need a combination of cash and credit cards while traveling.
-Plastic is accepted throughout Zagreb, Split, Dubrovnik and other larger cities.
+Visa and Mastercard are widely accepted throughout Zagreb, Split, Dubrovnik and other larger cities.

 Smaller cities and establishments on the mainland and island — especially konoba or family inns sprinkled across the country — accept cash only.
 Some apartment owners might even insist that you secure your room with a cash deposit, especially during the country’s peak tourist season.
 You might even entice a discount from vendors that prefer Croatian kuna.

 If you’re taking along a variety of cards, debit cards and cash, read our full guide on spending money while traveling in Croatia.

 Whether you incur any fees on your credit card purchases in Croatia largely depends on your credit card.
 You could pay:

 - Foreign transaction fees.
 Some credit cards charge a foreign transaction fee of up to 3%.
 This may now seem like a lot, but it can add up.
 For example, if you spend $3,000 in Croatia, you could pay up to $90 in fees.

 - Currency conversion fees.
 Sometimes, a merchant or ATM may offer you to pay in US dollars instead of Croatian kuna.
 This process is known as a dynamic currency conversion (DCC), which often comes with a poor exchange rate and higher fees.